 Skip to content

-This project was a collaboration between the Kimberley Aboriginal Medical Services Council (KAMSC) Social Emotional Wellbeing Unit and the Telethon Institute for Child Health Research's Centre for Research Excellence in Aboriginal Health and Wellbeing.
+This project was a collaboration between the Kimberley Aboriginal Medical Services Council (KAMSC) Social Emotional Wellbeing Unit and the Telethon Kids Institute (Formerly Telethon Institute for Child Health Research's Centre for Research Excellence in Aboriginal Health and Wellbeing).
 It stemmed from the high rates of suicide in the Kimberley region in 2010 and involved extensive community and stakeholder consultation.

 The aims of the project were to strengthen the capacity of community members to empower themselves and others to change their lives, their communities and the systems that are barriers to good social and emotional wellbeing.